Activities

 Action Activities can call HTTP, Script, Built-in, or Compound Actions to fetch or update data in your business systems.

-- Select an action - This is the action you will be running in this Activity block.
-It will be a dropdown of all available actions (HTTP, Script, Built-in, Compound) you have configured in your Agent Studio instance.
+• Select an Action: Choose from a dropdown of available actions (HTTP, Script, Built-in, or Compound) configured in your Agent Studio instance.

 Activity Confirmation Policies